Fully Evocative of the Canterbury Sound

 MANNA/MIRAGE is the offshoot/remains of a failed reunion of Washington, D.C.
 AmeriCanterbury band, The Muffins.
 It is a project carried forward by Dave Newhouse, featuring Paul Sears, and Billy Swann of The Muffins, as well as Dave's son George, Steve Pastena, and Mark Stanley.
 They have released one album, in December of 2015, entitled Blue Dogs--an amazing, beautiful, nostalgic collection of songs.

 AMOEBA SPLIT is from Spain.
-Their only album, from 2010, is Dance of the Goodbyes.
+Their first album, from 2010, is Dance of the Goodbyes.
 Its

 instrumentals sounds very much like the more melodic jazz offerings of later Soft Machine or HATFIELD & THE NORTH.
 When flutist, Maria Toro sings, the band tames itself to almost sound like they are accompanists to a torch song singer.
 Dance of the Goodbyes is made up of four songs of over ten minutes in length (one almost 24 minutes long) and two short songs.